Innim/dart_cancelable_retry/README.md

 ## Features

 Allows to automatically retry request on some condition.
 Retry logic implemented with exponential back-off, useful when making requests over network.
-If you don't need to continue retry - you can cancel requests.
+If you don't need to continue retry - you can cancel retry.
+In such case last result will be returned.

 ## Getting started